2014-2015 Undergraduate & Graduate Catalog

 Physician assistants (PAs) are valued members of the health care team.
 PAs are currently licensed in all 50 of the United States by delegation or regulatory authority.
 Working under the supervision of doctors of allopathic medicine and/or doctors of osteopathic medicine, PAs obtain medical histories, perform physical examinations, establish diagnoses, treat illnesses, provide patient education, counsel patients, assist in surgery, dictate proper treatment orders, and interpret laboratory/diagnostic studies.
 In all 50 states, as well as the District of Columbia and Guam, laws are in place which authorize PAs to prescribe medication or transmit orders for dispensing medication including controlled substances.
-Close working relationships between PAs and their supervising physicians allow PAs to be educated in the medical model and expands the capabilities of physicians.
-As such, PAs see many of the same types of patients and perform many of the same tasks as physicians.
+Educated in the medical model, PAs have close working relationships with physicians and the other members of the health care team.
+PAs see many of the same types of patients and perform many of the same tasks as physicians.
 The responsibilities of PAs depend upon a number of factors, including state laws and regulations, years of experience and training, and the setting in which the PAs practice.
 These factors all comprise a physician assistant's scope of practice.

 Grand Valley Physician Assistant Studies

-Grand Valley State University established its Physician Assistant Studies program in the 1990s, accepting its first class for entry in 1995 and graduating the inaugural class into the profession in 1998.
-The program awards the degree Master of Physician Assistant Studies (M.P.A.S.) following completion of a 28-month (seven semesters) curriculum of professional studies.
+Grand Valley State University (GVSU) established its physician assistant studies (PAS) program in the 1990s, accepting its first class for entry in 1995 and graduating the inaugural class into the profession in 1998.
+The program awards the degree Master of Physician Assistant Studies (M.P.A.S.) following completion of a 28-month (7 semesters) curriculum of professional studies.

-An equal number of applicants to the program are derived from those who possess a baccalaureate degree from either Grand Valley or another institution of higher learning and/or those who have pursued careers other than being a physician assistant.
+Applicants to the PAS program are those who possess or are in the process of achieving a baccalaureate degree from either GVSU or another institution of higher learning.
 All applicants must meet the prerequisites and criteria for application to the program, realizing that some bring with them a wealth of life and career experience that enriches the diversity of the program.

-The Grand Valley State University Physician Assistant Program is fully accredited by the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).
+The Grand Valley State University physician assistant program is fully accredited by the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).
+Accreditation means that the GVSU Physician Assistant Studies program has met the standards through a peer review process that includes documentation and site visit evaluation to substantiate compliance with the accreditation standards for PA education.
 This accreditation allows program graduates to take the National Commission for Certification for Physician Assistant's (NCCPA) certification examination after graduation.

 Admission to the PAS program is competitive.
-Please contact the Program at (616) 331-5700 to obtain an application or visit the website at www.gvsu.edu/pas for additional information.
-Students must be in the process of completing all of their pre-professional and undergraduate degree requirements by the month of May before starting the professional program.
+Please visit the website at www.gvsu.edu/pas for application material and to apply.
+Applicant may contact the PAS program at (616) 331-5700 for questions.
+Students must be in the process of completing all of their preprofessional and undergraduate degree requirementsby the month of May before starting the professional program.

 High school seniors interested in physician assistant studies must complete an undergraduate application to Grand Valley State University.
 During their freshman year they will begin their pre-professional studies and declare a major.
-The most common majors for students admitted to the program from Grand Valley are biomedical sciences and allied health sciences.
+The most common majors for students admitted to the program from Grand Valley are biomedical sciences (BMS) and allied health sciences (AHS).

 Transfer students (from community or four-year colleges) must complete an undergraduate application to Grand Valley State University.
-We strongly encourage students to transfer to Grand Valley by the beginning of their junior year to ensure completion of their undergraduate degree and pre-professional requirements.
-Transfer students should consult with an advisor from the Grand Valley College of Health Professions before entering Grand Valley or very soon thereafter, in addition to their assigned undergraduate advisor based upon the major declared.
+We strongly encourage students to transfer to GVSU by the beginning of their junior year to ensure completion of their undergraduate degree and pre-professional requirements.
+Transfer students are encouraged to consult with an advisor from the Grand Valley College of Health Professions before entering Grand Valley or very soon thereafter, in addition to their assigned undergraduate faculty/advisor based upon the major declared.

 Students who have completed or are near completion of a baccalaureate degree fall into one of two categories: (1) those who have not completed all the pre-professional courses but intend to complete them at Grand Valley before applying to the physician assistant program must submit an undergraduate application; and (2) those who have completed the pre-professional coursework and an undergraduate degree must complete a graduate application.
 Students should meet with a faculty member of the PAS program or an advisor from the College of Health Professions regarding the pre-professional courses.

-Students must be in the process of completing all of their pre-professional and undergraduate degree requirements to be considered for admission.
-All pre-professional requirements and undergraduate degree must be completed by the month of May prior to fall semester before the start of the professional phase of the curriculum unless a rare extension has been granted by appeal to the PA Studies program director in consultation with the PAS admissions committee and faculty.
-Students who have not completed all prerequisites are encouraged to apply, provided they have a definite plan to complete the pre-professional courses by the month of May prior to fall semester before the start of the professional phase of the curriculum.
-Application information may be obtained by calling the College of Health Professions graduate office at (616) 331-5700.
-The application deadline is October 1 for the admission cycle of the calendar year preceding the year the student wishes to begin the professional curriculum.
-All application forms and supplementary materials must be received and dated on or before October 1 for the application to be considered for the class to enter the following August.
-The admissions committee for the program will begin to review completed applications and grant interviews beginning in December preceding the applicants anticipated matriculation into the program in August.
-Beginning in January, positions in the program will be offered to applicants the committee deems exceptional candidates.
-The new PAS class should be filled before February 1 of each year.
+Students must be in the process of completing all of their preprofessional and undergraduate degree requirements to be considered for admission.
+All preprofessional requirements and undergraduate degree must be completed by the month of May prior to the start of the professional phase of the curriculum unless a rare extension has been granted by appeal to the PA Studies program director in consultation with the PAS Admissions Committee and faculty.
+Please see "Admissions to the Masters of Physician Assistant Studies" section below for details.
+Students who have not completed all prerequisites are encouraged to apply, provided they have a definite plan to complete the preprofessional courses by the month of May prior to fall semester before the start of the professional phase of the curriculum.
+Application information may be obtained by calling the College of Health Professions Graduate Office at (616) 331-5700.
+The application deadline is September 15 for the admission cycle of the calendar year preceding the year the student wishes to begin the professional curriculum.
+All application forms and supplementary materials must be received and dated on or before September 15 for the application to be considered for the class to enter the following August.
+The Admissions Committee for the program will then review completed applications and grant interviews thereafter.
+Once interviews are complete, the committee will offer positions in the program to the most qualified applicants.

-Admission to the Master of Physician Assistant Studies
+Admission to the Masters of Physician Assistant Studies Program

 - Academic achievement.
 A minimum grade of "C" must be attained in all prerequisite coursework.
 Applicants must demonstrate a minimum 3.0 GPA in the prerequisite coursework and in their last 60 hours of coursework to be considered for admission.
 All prerequisite coursework and a bachelor's degree are required by the month of May prior to fall semester before beginning the process.